Welcome to First Church of Christ, Scientist

 The weekly Bible Lessons in the Christian Science Quarterly offer ideas and inspiration that comfort, heal, and lead to a deeper understanding of God’s goodness.
 Each year the Quarterly includes a special Thanksgiving Lesson, which is studied by individuals and shared at Thanksgiving church services around the world.
-The Chattanooga Thanksgiving Service is on Thursday, November 25, 2021, at 10am ET.
+The Chattanooga Thanksgiving Service is on Thanksgiving Day at 10am ET.
 Join by phone or online here.

 In the Thanksgiving Lesson, we discover God as the source of all good and see how natural it is to experience and rejoice in His daily gifts of mercy, grace, and abundance.
 You're invited to dive in, explore, study, and share this special message of love with family, friends, and neighbors.

-Download the Thanksgiving Bible Lesson or read it online in English, German, Spanish, or French here.
+Download the Thanksgiving Bible Lesson, read or listen to it online in English, German, Spanish, or French here.